• Home

 Confirm that your SDKs are sending contexts to LaunchDarkly

 You can verify that you’re targeting contexts as you expect on the Contexts list.
-You should be able to filter by your new context kinds at the top of the list:
+Click the filter icon and filter the list by context kind:

-If your new context kinds don't appear at the top of the Contexts list as filter, your SDKs may not be set up correctly.
+If your new context kinds don't appear in the Context kind menu in the "Filter by" dialog, your SDKs may not be set up correctly.

 You should also be able to look at individual context details pages to view the context's attributes and instances.
 To learn more, read The context details page.